Highly Pathogenic Avian Influenza Response

 7. Once NVSL confirms HPAI, the USDA posts updates on its website.

-Take Action on Nearby HPAI
+Take Action on Influenza A

 Use this mapping tool to enter your address and see if you are in either a Control Area or Surveillance Zone.
 If your address is inside of one of these zones a popup will appear with further instructions for either backyard or commercial premises.
 View the map in fullscreen.